maitreyaverma/kaggle/intermediate_machine_learning/README.md

 * random forest models
 * sklearn - train test split and model metrics - mean absolute error
 * predicting using that model
+## Missing Values
+* filtering values which are not numbers
+* dropping na columns - isany() in a column of dataframe
+* imputation